 Spot vs. Met Life Pet Insurance Cost by State

-Spot offers the cheapest pet insurance across most categories, leading in pricing for middle-aged dogs and cats in all 50 states.
+At the state level, Spot consistently offers the cheapest pet insurance in all 50 states for kittens, puppies and young to middle-aged pets.
 Met Life only beats Spot's rates for senior cats nationwide.

 | Alabama | Spot | $36 | 19% |